DataDog/datadog-api-client-go/api/v1/datadog/docs/Series.md

 ### NewSeries

-`func NewSeries(metric string, points [][]float64, ) *Series`
+`func NewSeries(metric string, points [][]float64) *Series`

-NewSeries instantiates a new Series object
+NewSeries instantiates a new Series object.
-This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSeriesWithDefaults

 `func NewSeriesWithDefaults() *Series`

-NewSeriesWithDefaults instantiates a new Series object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSeriesWithDefaults instantiates a new Series object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetHost